unlimitedsola/cf-ddns/README.md

 Replace `<your-cloudflare-token>` with your CloudFlare token.

-The `zones` section is a list of zones, each containing the following fields:
+The `records` section is a list of records, each containing the following fields:

 - `name` will be the full DNS record name, e.g., `abc.example.com`.
 - `zone` is the zone name, e.g., `example.com`.